tableau/extensions-api/docs/trex_debugging.md

 ### Debugging Loading / Initialization Issues
 It can be difficult to hit breakpoints which occur during the loading of your page due to the remote debugging process.
 To help with this, we've included a menu option which causes your extension to wait to load until you trigger it to.

 1. In the **Debug Options** dropdown menu, select **Pause Before Loading**.
 2. Reload your extension (**Debug Options** > **Reload**)
 3. In Chromium, go to the debugging homepage ([http://localhost:8696](http://localhost:8696)).
 4. To attach to the browser instance, click the first item listed (it will be completely blank, but it is really there.
 The cursor changes so you can select it).
 4. Click the **Sources** tab in Chromium, under **Event Listener Breakpoints**, click **Script** and enable the **Script First Statement** breakpoint.
 5. Back in Tableau, click the extension zone to load your page.
-6. The debugger will pause each time the first statement of a script runs allowing you to debug the startup process.
+6. The debugger will pause each time the first statement of a script runs, allowing you to debug the startup process.
+To get to your JavaScript code, click **Continue** several times.
+Once your JavaScript is loaded, you can set a breakpoint in your startup code.

 ![Startup Debugging]({{site.baseurl}}/assets/foucUWBiUJ.gif)